Bochicchio3/Controlling_the_KINOVA7DOF/README.md

 </p>

-From this graph it is clear than when tuned properly the dynamical parameters estimation is the most accurate ( and fastest as well ) for the adaptive computed torque
+The adaptive computed torque has the fastest dynamics and is the most precise if tuned properly (In the figure joint 2 and 3 were not tuned properly)
+The Backstepping controller is more precise than the Li-Slotine controller, with less oscillation and more steady behaviour.
+Both however have quite similar performances relative to the computed torque approach.